SonderJ/VPC_gen2_test/README.md

-# VPC_GEN2_test
+# Terraform on VPC Gen2 Test
-just to do some vpc tests in IBM Cloud
+Just a very simple test to provision to do some vpc tests in IBM Cloud
 ## preparation
 ### things to read and watch
 1. About Terraform